noayoung/MobileSystemProgramming_2017-1/README.md

 ---
+Seungwoo Kang
-Seungwoo Kang, School of Computer Science and Engineering, KOREATECH
+School of Computer Science and Engineering, KOREATECH